Sasha-Moran/site-randmovie/README.md

 python manage.py runserver
 ```

-And then you need type this in browser or click http://127.0.0.1:8000.
+And then you need type next link in browser or click on it http://127.0.0.1:8000.

 <p align="center">
   <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/b/b2/WWW_logo_by_Robert_Cailliau.svg/250px-WWW_logo_by_Robert_Cailliau.svg.png">